 In short, future travelers to Mars should have no major problems drinking the water there, provided they bring along the right water purification equipment and prepare themselves for every water quality eventuality.
 Because if you though running out of water in the desert was bad, imagine how you’d feel if you ran out of water on another planet!

-To schedule a free consultation with a Rayne Water Systems water treatment professional on how easy it is to improve the quality of your water (Earth or Martian) and for a free, basic, no obligation water test, visit www.raynedrops.com or call us toll-free at: 800.594.3300
+To schedule a free consultation with a Rayne of the Valley water treatment professional on how easy it is to improve the quality of your water (Earth or Martian) and for a free, basic, no obligation water test, visit www.raynedrops.com or call us toll-free at: 800.594.3300